Best Esports Betting

 Is Esports Betting Legal?

 Esports betting is 100% legal.
 The question is: does your country have laws against it?
 Because this is an activity that takes place almost exclusively online, you need to check whether or not the operator is licensed in your country and has the right to operate there.
 A simple google search will solve the issue.
-Some countries are completely against gambling in any form, while others are less strict about it.
+Some countries are completely against gambling in any form, and this goes from sport to sport, as some countries might allow betting on esports odds but not on horse racing for example, while others are less strict about it.